 Nothing feels worse than working in a dead-end job.
 If you know your employees have a higher education or even a degree in certain subjects the chances are that originally they were pursuing a specific career.
 By providing opportunities and giving individuals a clear career advancement path you can retain your workforce and encourage them to push for promotions and a long-term career with your company.
 Opportunities should include cross-training and encouraging their ambition with in-house support and activities.

 Similar to my point about communication you should listen to your team and let your hair down once in a while to socialise with your staff.
-Of course, there needs to be a clear definition of professionalism in the work place but that doesn’t mean you can’t socialise outside of work with your staff members.
+Of course, there needs to be a clear definition of professionalism in the workplace but that doesn’t mean you can’t socialise outside of work with your staff members.
 The best companies have a family feel to them so why not organise a staff party or take your team out for drinks on a Friday night.
-You will always be there boss at work but socialising with your staff and getting to know them with prove that you are as much of a human as they are and not just a scary boss.
+You will always be their boss at work but socialising with your staff and getting to know them will prove that you are as much of a human as they are and not just a scary boss.

 The environment you work in contributes to your working attitude and equally the more time you spend somewhere the more you don’t want to be there.
 Making your staff work more hours at work doesn’t always lead to better results.
-Time away from work can increase peoples energy and is crucial to maintaining a positive environment in the work place.
+Time away from work can increase peoples energy and is crucial to maintaining a positive environment in the workplace.
 Employees have a life outside of work which helps to balance their mood so it’s best to avoid overworking.

 In conclusion, by improving the level of happiness at work with a few small changes you can improve overall results throughout the business and improve the performance of most of your members of staff.
 You’ll begin to notice an increase in productivity as well as a more evidently creative and innovative workforce.
 The level of service given to customers will become much better as your staff feel motivated and dedicated to the company.
-As a result you will notice more sales because of the quality of service, benefiting your company’s overall profit.
+As a result, you will notice more sales because of the quality of service, benefiting your company’s overall profit.
 The atmosphere within the workplace will become more positive and optimistic and your employees will feel comfortable communicating with you personally.
 People will begin to work better as a team and feel less stressed because of the support they receive from each other and their managers.
 Finally, you will notice fewer sick days as your staff actually want to come to work on a daily basis.